phthom/icpmn320/1-ClusterInstallation.md

 Let's say that we have a **prefix hostname** (**nicekkk** in my example).
 Then each node will get a complementary character or string at the end :
 - m01 : example - nicekkkm01 for the master node (and all the other nodes included - see above)
-- w01 or w02 or w030 : example - nicexkkkw01 and nicekkkw03 for the worker nodes
+- w01 or w02 or w03 : for example - nicexkkkw01,  nicexkkkw02 and nicekkkw03 for the worker nodes
 - The NFS node name is not involved at this point and it will be located on the master

-**A list of Master VMs will be given to you during the workshop.**
+A list of Master VMs will be given to you during the workshop.

-Please take one Master VM and put your name.
+Please pick one Master VM and write your name on the right part of the document.

 ![image-20190514220017880](images/image-20190514220017880-7864017.png)

-You only need the Master Node VM to start.
+You only need to know the Master Node VM to work on the labs.

-The name of each VM follows the following rules :
+The name of each VM follows the following conventions:

 - all VMs start with **nice**
-- 3 letters to make the cluster unique
+- **3 letters** to make the cluster unique (kkk in my example)
-- type of node : **m** for master and **w** for worker
+- the type of node : **m** for master and **w** for worker
-- and finally a number on 2 digits like **01**, 02 ...
+- and finally, 2 digits like **01**, 02 ...

-So, your list of VMs could be (for Paris) :
+So, your list of VMs could be for example:

 - niceparm01
 - niceparw01
 - niceparw02
 - niceparw03

 The prefix and the cluster name are the same value and this name is specified in the document for each participant.
 The suffix is always '.ibm.ws'.

-And password is always admin1!
+There are 2 passwords : one to ssh to the VM and the other to access the cluster.
+This second value is accessible thru `echo $CLUSTERPASS`

 > **Please don't change the given prefix name, cluster name, cluster password and suffix name.**

 All machines should be **up** and **running**.

-They also must be **accessible** to each other.
+They also must be **accessible** to each other thru their IPs.

 Everything has been made with automation in mind.